duchuyctlk/Popup-Dismiss-Catchable-Spinner/README.md

 Usage
 --
-Copy `com.duchuyctlk.widget.PopupDismissCatchableSpinner.java` to your src folder.
+Copy class `PopupDismissCatchableSpinner` to your src folder.

-In layout files, use `com.duchuyctlk.widget.PopupDismissCatchableSpinner` instead of Spinner widget.
+In layout files, use `com.duchuyctlk.widget.PopupDismissCatchableSpinner` instead of `Spinner` widget.

 ```xml
 <com.duchuyctlk.widget.PopupDismissCatchableSpinner